TouchedByDarkness/PixelPlanet-Bot/README.md

  **Other**<br/>
   Also see my Void bot [here](https://github.com/TouchedByDarkness/PixelPlanet-Void-Bot)

-You can report bugs or suggest improvements.
+You can report bugs or suggest improvements.<br/>
 My discord - Darkness#7954